TiffanyClarke/We-R-Shoes/README.md

 # We-R-Shoes
-Had to make a mock store page to show products.
+Had to make a mock store page to show products while using JavaScript.